Zlončice: Etymology

-The village was originally named Znojčice.
+The initial name of the village was Znojčice.
 The name was derived from the personal name Znoj, meaning "the village of Znoj's people".
-Due to the proximity of the similarly named village Zlonice, the name was distorted to Zlončice.
+Due to the proximity of the similarly named village of Zlonice, the name was distorted to Zlončice.

 Geography

 Zlončice is located about 13 km north of Prague.
 It lies in the Prague Plateau.
 It is situated on a river terrace on the right bank of the Vltava River.

 History

 The first written mention of Zlončice is from 1052.

 A part of Zlončice was badly damaged by the 2002 European floods.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 There are no protected cultural monuments in the municipality.